 |Have saved more than…||by age…|

 If you save this target, your assets have a better chance of seeing you all the way to the end.
-Saving this amount of money for long-term care insurance should cover 90% of long-term care cases.
+Saving this amount of money to self-insure for long-term care insurance should cover 90% of long-term care cases.

 For those who have been contributing the maximum to your HSA, you can count those HSA funds towards your long-term care needs savings target.
 For those without an HSA, you can save elsewhere in other accounts.